Namaste!

 How do I encourage labor and trust my baby's timeline

-Oxytocin activators: Laughter, massage, intimacy, emotional safety
+Oxytocin activators: laughter, massage, intimacy, emotional safety

-Birth starts inside the bond between baby and parentânot on anyone elseâs timeline.
+Birth doesn’t begin on a schedule—it begins within the bond between baby and parent.
 Your body knows.
 Your baby knows.
-Trust that conversation and respond with intentionânot urgency.
+Trust that conversation and respond with intention, not urgency.

-What if my provider is recommending something that doesn't feel right
+Consent: What if my provider is recommending something that doesn't feel right

-You donât owe your body, your baby, or your birth to anyone else's timeline or preferences.
-If your provider suggests something that feels rushed, unclear, or misalignedâpause.
-You have every right to ask questions, decline, or seek alternatives.
-Birth is not a performanceâitâs a physiological event that unfolds best when the parent feels safe and respected.
+If a recommendation feels rushed, unclear, or misaligned, it’s okay to pause.
+You have the right to ask questions, to decline, or to explore alternatives.
+Birth is not a performance—it’s a physiological process that unfolds best when the birthing parent feels safe, respected, and informed.

 Implied Consent vs. Informed Consent

-You donât consent because itâs offered.
 You consent when it feels safe, aligned, and fully understood.

-Use Your B.R.A.I.N. (from Gentle Birth)
+Use Your B.R.A.I.N.

-- Benefits â What are the benefits of this option?
+B – Benefits: What are the benefits of this option?

-- Risks â What are the risks (for me and for baby)?
+R – Risks: What are the risks—for me and for my baby?

-- Intuition â What does my gut say?
+I – Intuition: What does my inner guidance say?

-- Nothing â What happens if we wait or do nothing?
+N – Nothing: What happens if we wait or do nothing right now?

 Is my baby okay?
 Am I okay?

-This double-check grounds the conversation.
-If both you and baby are safeâheart rate steady, no signs of distressâyou likely have time.
-Time to ask, time to weigh options, time to breathe.
+If both you and your baby are stable—heart rate steady, no signs of distress—you often have time.
+Time to ask.
+Time to weigh options.
+Time to breathe.

-If a provider resists your pause or questions your instincts, thatâs a reflection of their comfortânot your obligation.
+If a provider feels uncomfortable with your pause or your questions, that reflects their comfort level—not your obligation.
 Your care should feel like a partnership, not pressure.

 How do you know its not the baby blues but PMAD

-The baby blues are common and short-livedâaffecting up to 80% of new parents.
-They usually start a few days after birth and fade within 2 weeks.
-You might feel weepy, irritable, overwhelmed, or emotionally raw, but you can still find moments of joy or calm between the waves.
+The baby blues are common and temporary, affecting up to 80% of new parents.
+They typically begin a few days after birth and ease within two weeks.
+During this time, you may feel weepy, irritable, overwhelmed, or emotionally raw—but you can usually still access moments of calm, connection, or joy between the waves.

-PMAD stands for Perinatal Mood and Anxiety Disorders, and itâs an umbrella that includes postpartum depression, anxiety, OCD, PTSD, and more.
-PMAD goes deeper, lasts longer, and often interferes with your ability to function or connect.
+PMAD stands for Perinatal Mood and Anxiety Disorders.
+It’s an umbrella term that includes postpartum depression, anxiety, OCD, PTSD, and related conditions.
+PMADs tend to feel deeper, last longer, and interfere with daily functioning or your ability to feel like yourself.

-Watch the Timeline:
+Watch the timeline

-Baby Blues: Peak around day 4â5, resolve within 2 weeks
+Baby blues: Peak around days 4–5 postpartum and resolve within about two weeks

-Baby Blues: Emotional shifts, but you still feel âlike yourselfâ underneath
+Baby blues: Emotional ups and downs, but you still recognize yourself underneath

 Why are the rates so high?

-Social Media
+Social media